rmcantin/beautifyjournal/README.md

 So far, the installation and usage is pretty similar to the one you can find in <https://github.com/karpathy/nipspreview>.
 However, I have modified some parts to add new functionality.
-For example, there are functions to automatically gather the pds.
-Besides, I'm moving to a module desing so you don't need to be calling several scripts sequentially.
+For example, there are functions to automatically download all the pdfs from a volume of proceedings.
+Besides, I'm moving to a modular desing so you don't need to be calling several scripts sequentially.

 #### Licence